kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 If you have questions right away, like about the design, proposal, or a general question, the issue is where I'd ask.

 Once you create a fork, clone the project, and make your branch, you'll be exploring the code.
 On a new project, I always visualize this process like spelunking a cave system.
-You reveal one area, and then reveal the next, and that might have any number of offshoot paths or trails back to previous areas, etc.
+You reveal one area, and then reveal the next, and that might have any number of offshoot paths or trails back to previous areas, etc. You can get lost in a cave and you can get lost in a codebase.

+At some point, I'd be **surprised** if you didn't have a question.
+You might be listening to a voice in your head, "You can't ask a question like this, it's a silly question, I will look like a fool, and what will they think of me?" **Don't listen!** It is not a sign of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MTY5NTA3LDE4MjUxNTc4NTldfQ==
+eyJoaXN0b3J5IjpbLTUzNDQ2NzczOSwxODI1MTU3ODU5XX0=
 -->